symptoms, vaccine and how to take it – breaking latest news-breakinglatest.news-Breaking Latest News

-The most serious form hit a boy from the Veneto region, but the most prone are infants.
-How many bacterial meningitis are there, who they affect, how they are transmitted, the symptoms to watch out for and how to prevent it with the available vaccines

-A 17-year-old boy from Tezze sul Brenta was admitted to intensive care at the San Bassiano hospital on the night between Saturday 25 and Sunday 26 February with a diagnosis of meningococcal meningitis type B. The public health and hygiene service of USL 7 Pedemontana immediately took action to reconstruct the young man’s movements and distribute antibiotic prophylaxis to the closest contacts who had been identified in the meantime.
+A 17-year-old boy from Tezze sul Brenta was hospitalized in intensive care at the San Bassiano hospital in the night between Saturday 25 and Sunday 26 February with a diagnosis of meningococcal meningitis type B. The public health and hygiene service of USL 7 Pedemontana immediately took action to reconstruct the movements of the young man – who later died on Tuesday 28 February – and distribute antibiotic prophylaxis to the closest contacts who have been identified in the meantime.

 Bacterial meningitis can occur suddenly and its first symptoms they can easily be confused with those of the flu.
 They usually worsen within a couple of days, but in 10-20% of cases the disease is rapid and acute, with a fulminant course that can lead to death in a few hours despite adequate therapy.

-The disease is manifested by: stiff neck, high fever, severe headache, vomiting or nausea with headache, confusion, drowsiness, seizures, photosensitivity, loss of appetite.
+The disease is manifested by: stiff neck, high fever, severe headache, vomiting or nausea with headache, feeling confused, drowsiness, seizures, photosensitivity, loss of appetite.

 Timely intervention may be the only chance to save the sick person.
 The diagnosis is carried out with an analysis of the CSF content and with a bacterial culture.
 The identification of the bacterial species causing the infection, by isolating the strain from the spinal fluid, is the only method to act adequately.
-That is the only therapy available antibiotics with massive doses and the first 48-72 hours are critical.
+The only therapy available is that antibiotics with massive doses and the first 48-72 hours are critical.

 The disease mainly affects i children under 5, young people between 18 and 24, and the elderly or who live and sleep in common areas.